panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 These are good ways to define object types.

-`Record<K, V>`, the third approach, has the benefit of being shorter and more readable.
+But `Record<K, V>`, the third approach, has the benefit of being shorter and more readable.
 Let's see how to use it in your code.

 ## 1. Record